kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 - `inline fun runSinceLollipop(crossinline action: () -> Unit)`
 - `inline fun runSinceMarshmallow(crossinline action: () -> Unit)`

+### HashUtility ###
+- `fun createRandomHashKey(): ByteArray`
+- `fun createHashKey(basePassword: String, salt: ByteArray, iterationCount: Int, sha512: Boolean, keyLengthInBit: Int = LENGTH32BYTES): ByteArray`
+- `fun createHashKey(basePassword: String, sha512: Boolean, keyLengthInBit: Int = LENGTH32BYTES): ByteArray`

 ## Caveats ##

-The Keystore itself is encrypted using the user’s own lockscreen pin/password, hence, when the device screen is locked the Keystore is unavailable.
+The Keystore itself is encrypted using the user’s own lockscreen pin/password, hence the device screen is locked the Keystore is unavailable.
 Keep this in mind if you have a background service that could need to access your application secrets.

 The Keystore can be lost anytime!
 Permament content is not guaranteed.